AET-DevOps25/team-nixops/client/README.md

 npm run dev
 ```

+Note: In case node\_modules in your Direnv DevShell hasn't been properly linked from the Nix-Store delete (if existing) the current node\_modules and .direnv and enter the shell again.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.